tugrulz/sicss_edinburgh_2025/0-start_here.md

 Alternatives: [Windsurf](https://windsurf.com), [VS Code](https://code.visualstudio.com), [PyCharm](https://www.jetbrains.com/pycharm/) (Weak AI Support)

+**Warning**: IDEs may be collecting your data to train their AIs, but you can usually opt out of this.
+For instance, on Cursor, go to Settings, then general, and then enable privacy mode.

 **R:** Cursor supports R but it requires a bit of installation.
 First, install "R Extension for Visual Studio Code" https://open-vsx.org/extension/reditorsupport/r.